jschluger/CRAFT-frontend/README.md

 # CRAFT-frontend

-Run by running `$ python run.py`!
+Run with `$ python run.py` on the command line.
+Then, access the website localy at http://0.0.0.0:8081/.

 ## Dependencies
-CRAFT-frontend will only function if CRAFT-backend is running `BACKEND` is set to point to this server in data.py
+CRAFT-frontend will only function if CRAFT-backend is running `BACKEND` is set to point to this server in data.py.